Does your child see well?

 My child seems to see well…

-The blackboard may still look clear and sharp even when a child is having problems with close work.
-A child who doesn’t see the blackboard clearly may not even think to complain because the board has always looked that way.
+The classroom whiteboard may still look clear and sharp even when a child is having problems with close work.
+A child who doesn’t see the whiteboard clearly may not even think to complain because the board has always looked that way.
 Sometimes it is the amount of effort and work required to see clearly that causes the problems.

 Are learning difficulties and poor vision related?